ugo-emekauwa/ugo-emekauwa.github.io/README.md

 A Microsoft Windows PowerShell script demonstrating how to automate mounting an ISO on Cisco UCS C-Series servers using the CIMC.

 ## - [How-To: Automating Tenant User Account Provisioning in Windows Azure Pack Integrated with ADFS](https://ugo-emekauwa.github.io/wap-adfs-tenant-provisioning/)
-A set of Microsoft Windows PowerShell scripts demonstrating how to automate tenant user account provisioning in Windows Azure Pack environments integrated with ADFS.
+A set of Microsoft Windows PowerShell scripts demonstrating how to automate tenant user account provisioning in Windows Azure Pack integrated with ADFS.

 ## - [How-To: Automating a VMware ESXi Host Configuration Restore](https://ugo-emekauwa.github.io/vmware-esxi-host-restore/)
 A Microsoft Windows PowerShell script demonstrating how to automate restoring the configuration of a VMware ESXi host.